Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 come in handy.
 {{% /notice %}}

-The only thing left now is to familiarize yourself with the muncipality's requirements for the info page and get started with the development.
+The only thing left now is to familiarize yourself with the municipality's requirements for the info page and get started with the development.
 Good luck!

-### Requirements from the muncipality
+### Requirements from the municipality

 Considering that quite a large amount of data is being collected in this service, it is important for the muncipality of Sogndal that it is clear who this form is